kammitama5/kammitama5.github.io/_posts/2018-1-9-Tuesday-January-9th.md

 ## Today

 # I'm off from POPL
-- Yeah, so I'm missing Erik Meijer's talk, but I'm learning about Multiple Logistic Regression.
+- Yeah, so I'm missing Erik Meijer's talk, but I'm learning about Multiple Linear Regression.
   A lot of it feels very intuitive, and I've been doing well on this section :D

 - It's more in line with ML (Machine Learning).
 Basically taking a Vector value (your y value)